TrafeX/CLKB/README.md

     [X] Add argument to hide content in listing
     [X] Create a .deb package
-    [ ] Add the option to store the DB on a other location
+    [ ] Add the option to store the DB on a other location [X] The item detail doesn't show the full content [ ] Write a unit test